robcarver17/pysystemtrade/docs/production.md

 Spike checks are not carried out on multiple and adjusted prices, since they should hopefully be clean if the underlying per contract prices are clean.

-### Update capital and p&l by polling brokerage account
+### Update capital and P&L by polling brokerage account

 See [capital](#capital) to understand how capital works.
 On a daily basis we need to check how our brokerage account value has changed.
 This will be used to update our total available capital, and allocate that to individual strategies.